What is Women’s and Men’s Health Physiotherapy?

 Teja works closely with local postnatal Pilates and fitness specialists in order to progress your fitness effectively and safely.

-Here is a shirt video by Maria Elliott, the founder of the Mummy MOT, explaining more – here
+Here is a short video by Maria Elliott, the founder of the Mummy MOT, explaining more – here

 Pelvic Floor related conditions